 Since 2009, bilateral relations have been punctuated by political consultations at senior official level.
 The most recent were held in Paris on 13 November 2013.

-Trade between Bolivia and France is of modest volume (0.02% of our trade), but has steadily improved in the past five years.
-Remoteness, the low diversification of the Bolivian economy and the legal framework which is often not very conducive to investment, are deterrents for many of our companies (some 10 French firms are represented in Bolivia).
+Trade between Bolivia and France is limited (0.02% of our trade), but has steadily improved in the past five years.
+Distance, the low diversification of the Bolivian economy and the legal framework which is often not very conducive to investment, deter many of our companies (some 10 French firms are represented in Bolivia).
 French investment, which is estimated at over US$500 million, could more than double over the next two years with the involvement of Total (development of the Incahuasi gas field).

 Imports from Bolivia mostly consist of mining products and are increasing after falling in 2013.
-They amount to €106 million and have risen 29%.
+They amounted to €106 million in 2014 and have risen 29%.
 Main imports are oil and other extractive industry products (41%), organic chemicals (25%) and cereals (14%, mainly quinoa).
-Bolivia was our 97th-largest supplier in 2014 and still accounts for less than 0.02% of our total imports.
+Bolivia was our 97ᵗʰ-largest supplier in 2014 and still accounts for less than 0.02% of our total imports.

-In the absence of positive reform of the legal system applicable to foreign investment, French FDI in Bolivia is not expected to increase substantially in the near future (excluding the gas sector).
+In the absence of positive reform of the legal framework for foreign investment, French FDI in Bolivia is not expected to increase substantially in the near future (excluding the gas sector).
 Our Investment Protection Agreement (IPA), which was signed in 1989 and entered into force in 1996, was terminated in early May 2013, as the new Constitution prohibits any recourse to international arbitration.
-The “Investment Law" , which is intended to protect the interests of foreign investors, was passed in 2014.
+The “Investment Law”, which is intended to protect the interests of foreign investors, was passed in 2014.

 French development cooperation is governed by a Debt Reduction and Development Contract (C2D) whose scope is determined by the cancellation of Bolivia’s public debt to France, under the World Bank’s Highly Indebted Poor Countries (HIPC) initiative (€16.9 million).
-Priorities are: - health and public management - have been identified in consultation with the Bolivian Government, in accordance with the National Development Plan.
-In the field of health, since 2003 the C2D has made it possible to build and equip a hospital and a laboratory in Santa Cruz, as well as a mother-child centre in Guayaramerin, and to strengthen health networks and access to care.
-For governance, C2D funds have been used since 2009 to support the development of Bolivia’s Plurinational Public Management School (EGPP), notably by strengthening the lifelong training of civil servants and local government officials, and encouraging research activities relating to governance and public administration.
-In 2015, an additional €3 million was committed to facilitate the purchase of a hospital ship, equipped with a device for filtering water for isolated populations in Amazonia.
+Priorities include health and public management, which were identified in consultation with the Bolivian Government, in accordance with the National Development Plan.
+In the field of health, the C2D has made it possible to build and equip a hospital and a laboratory in Santa Cruz since 2003, as well as a mother and child centre in Guayaramerin, and to strengthen health networks and access to care.
+For governance, C2D funds have been used since 2009 to support the development of Bolivia’s Plurinational Public Management School (EGPP), notably by strengthening the continuous training of civil servants and local government officials, and encouraging research activities relating to governance and public administration.
+In 2015, an additional €3 million was committed to facilitate investments including the purchase of a hospital ship, equipped with a device for filtering water, for isolated populations in Amazonia.

 Police cooperation in the areas of judicial police, airport security and the fight against drug trafficking (training of police, customs and Bolivian judges is regularly organized).